Frivolous

 They are synonyms of frivolous: inconsequential, trivial, banal, light, irrelevant.
 Instead, they are antonyms: serious, transcendent, important, profound.

-You may be interested: Discussion Panel
+You may be interested: Negligence

 Other uses of the word